-Sainsbury’s offer delivery from just £1 when you spend £40 or more and free delivery when you spend over £100.
-You can book a delivery slot so it’s delivered to you at a time that suits best.
-They also offer a service where you can choose an eco time slot to cut down the carbon footprint on your delivery.
+Sainsbury’s offers delivery from just £1 when you spend £40 or more – and free delivery when you spend £100 or more.
+You can choose a specific delivery slot with a one-hour window to suit you.
+They also offer eco time slots to cut down the carbon footprint on your delivery.

-Tescos offer a Delivery Saver Plan.
-You pay a base rate once a month which entitles you to free home delivery on any orders over £40.
-If your order is under £40, they will charge £4 for delivery.
-They also offer a free one-month trial on their Delivery Saver Plan which entitles you to free home delivery including same-day delivery for your first month.
+Tesco offers a Delivery Saver Plan.
+You pay a base rate once a month, which entitles you to free home delivery on any orders over £40.
+If your order is under £40, they will charge £4.50 for delivery.
+They also offer a free one-month trial on their Delivery Saver Plan, which entitles you to free home delivery including same-day delivery for your first month.

-Iceland offer free next day delivery on any online orders over £35 with no subscription required.
+Iceland offers free next day delivery on any online orders over £35 with no subscription required.

 Is your supermarket missing from this list?

 Don’t worry!
 The above list is not exhaustive.
-Most major supermarkets will offer delivery.
+Almost all major supermarkets will offer delivery nowadays.
 Visit their website to find out what online shopping and delivery services they have available.